cfengine/documentation/reference/promise-types/guest_environments.markdown

 **Allowed input range**: `"?(/.*)`

-**Synopsis**: The path to an image with which to baseline the virtual environment
+**Description**: The path to an image with which to baseline the virtual environment

 **Example**: